bluesky0724/node-api-auth-ddd/README.md

 3. Faster development
 4. Dependency injection is really helpful when it comes to testing.
 You can easily mock your modules' dependencies using this pattern.

-You can take a look at this tutorial: `https://blog.risingstack.com/dependency-injection-in-node-js/`.
 According to DI:
   A. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
   B. Abstractions should not depend on details.